gbetsan/3ceeea/roles-proposal.md

 ## Questions:
 1. What database changes would be required to the starter code to allow for different roles for authors of a blog post?
 Imagine that we’d want to also be able to add custom roles and change the permission sets for certain roles on the fly without any code changes.
-    * To implement roles and permissions into current system, best solution would be to create a new Role table which will store a set number of roles along with permissions and implement a relationship of UserPost has one Role.
+    * To implement roles and permissions into the current system, the best solution would be to create a new Role table which will store a set number of roles along with permissions and implement a relationship of UserPost has one Role.
 It will allow to know what Role User has on a particular Post and customize Roles on the fly to meet product team requirements *
 2. How would you have to change the PATCH route given your answer above to handle roles?
-    * I wouldn't change the PATCH route itself but change it's behaviour to introduce new authorization features instead. *
+    * I wouldn't change the PATCH route itself but change its behaviour to introduce new authorization features instead. *

 ## Considerations
 - [x] Please format your answers so that they are easy to digest, and do not include any code in your pull request related to these questions above.
 We will be evaluating both the quality of your answer as well as the quality of your written explanation of that answer.